 Where to stay in Brussels

-Deciding where to stay in Brussels depends on your style, budget and what you want to get out of your trip to the city.
-For example, if you want nightlife you might want to stay somewhere different to those who want to be up and about sight-seeing first thing in the morning.
+Deciding where to stay in Brussels depends on your style, budget, and what you want to get out of your trip to the city.
+For example, if you want nightlife, you might want to stay somewhere different from those who want to be up and about sightseeing first thing in the morning.

-If it is your first trip to Brussels or you have just a few days to explore the city centre, you probably want to stay close to Grand Place, the heart of the historical, tourist centre.
-This is where the bustling Christmas markets take place and is home to some of the city’s most breath-taking buildings.
+If it is your first trip to Brussels or you have just a few days to explore the city center, you probably want to stay close to Grand Place, the heart of the historical tourist centre.
+This is where the bustling Christmas markets take place and is home to some of the city’s most breathtaking buildings.

-Whether you choose a hotel, Airbnb or a hostel, you’re sure to enjoy your time in this stunning, interesting city, especially in winter when Brussels really comes alive!
+Whether you choose a hotel, Airbnb, or a hostel, you’re sure to enjoy your time in this stunning, interesting city, especially in winter when Brussels comes alive!

 How to get around Brussels in Winter

-While much of Brussels can be explored on foot (and this gives you a chance to see the city’s spectacular architecture), when the winter weather sets in you may not want to spend too much time outside.
-Thankfully, Brussels has a decent public transport system which offers you plenty of choice of how to get around.
+While much of Brussels can be explored on foot (and this gives you a chance to see the city’s spectacular architecture), you may not want to spend too much time outside when the winter weather sets in.
+Thankfully, Brussels has a decent public transport system which offers you plenty of choices of how to get around.

-The Pré-Métro (aka the tram system) allows you to travel in and around Brussels, while not being affected by traffic or pedestrians.
-This system is really efficient and once you’ve figured out where you’re heading you can just wave down the tram and be on your way.
+The Pré-Métro (aka the tram system) allows you to travel in and around Brussels while not being affected by traffic or pedestrians.
+This system is really efficient, and once you’ve figured out where you’re heading, you can wave down the tram and be on your way.
 This is the same for buses that regularly pass by the main city sights.

-If you’ve purchased a Brussels Card, you can hop on and off buses, trams and metros as well as having access to a range of museums and galleries so you can explore the city completely hassle-free!
+If you’ve purchased a Brussels Card, you can hop on and off buses, trams, and metros, as well as have access to a range of museums and galleries so you can explore the city completely hassle-free!

 Alternatively, if you’re willing to brave the winter weather, you might want to hire a bike to explore the city.
-Like walking, this is a great way to see the city, you’ll just need to make sure you wrap up so you’re warm and dry!
+Like walking, this is a great way to see the city; you’ll need to make sure you wrap up so you’re warm and dry!

 What to pack for Brussels in Winter

-Of course, you will be wanting to dip in and out of museums, pubs and cafés while exploring so you want to layer so that you don’t get too warm while enjoying that hot chocolate or a glass of mulled wine!
+Of course, you will want to dip in and out of museums, pubs, and cafés while exploring, so you want to layer so that you don’t get too warm while enjoying that hot chocolate or a glass of mulled wine!

-Brussels is the perfect destination for foodie lovers, culture vultures, architecture geeks and those who simply love a European city break.
+Brussels is the perfect destination for foodie lovers, culture vultures, architecture geeks, and those who love a European city break.
 Travelling to Brussels in winter allows you to enjoy the top city sights without the crowds, meaning you can explore in peace.
-While the weather is chilly to say the least, the Christmas charm, warming winter drinks and dining and the plethora of indoor activities make it an ideal destination for a winter break.
+While the weather is chilly, to say the least, the Christmas charm, warming winter drinks and dining, and the plethora of indoor activities make it an ideal destination for a winter break.